 CAM refers to the use of various software packages to create tool paths and NC code to run a CNC controlled machine, based on 3D computer model (CAD) data.
 When the two are used together, this is generally referred to as CAD / CAM.

 CAM does not actually run the CNC machine.
 It creates code for it to follow.
-It is also not an automatic operation that imports your CAD model and spits out the correct NC code.
+It is not an automatic operation that imports your CAD model and spits out the correct NC code.
 CAM programming, like 3D modeling, requires knowledge and experience in running the program, developing machining strategies, and knowing what tools and operations to use in each situation to get the best results.
 While there are simple programs that for the inexperienced user to get started without too much difficulty, more sophisticated models will take an investment of time and money to become proficient.

 Robotic CNC machine tending provides manipulation and transport capabilities that are more complex than basic material handling processes.
 Machine tending robots are used to secure the product from a supply position, transport it to a machine, interact with the machine and then remove the finished part from the machine.
-Managing this process by robot minimizes incorrect product placement due to human error and increases speed and efficiency of production.
+Managing this process by robot minimizes incorrect product placement due to human error and increases the speed and efficiency of production.

 Robots and Software